Sprinter05/ytdlp-handler/README.md

 `PPARGS` - FFMPEG post-processing arguments (It is recommended to read [the FFMPEG docs](https://trac.ffmpeg.org/wiki/Encode/) before messing with this.<br>
 `DEBUG` - Enables verbose logging.
 Helpful if an error occurs!
 Value is a number that is either 1 or 0 (1 being enabled).
 ## Audio Processing
 `AUDIOQUALITY` - Affects the quality of audio downloaded.
+This only affects FFMPEG conversion from m4a to any other audio format and does not affect video audio.
 Accepts a number between 0 and 10 (inclusive).
 The best is 0 and the worst is 10.
 The default (5) is 128K.<br>
 # License
 **ytdlp-handler** is released under the _LGPLv3 license_.
 Please refer to the `LICENSE` file for more information